Jberczel/jberczel.github.io/_posts/2014-05-02-my-micro-reddit.md

 <!--more-->

 <div class="message">
-<b>Disclaimer:</b> This is my implementation of an Odin Project for reference.
-I'm not a Rails Master, so do not take this walkthrough as gospel.
-If you see any errors or something that is completely wrong, please feel free to contact me in the comments.
+<b>Disclaimer:</b> This is my implementation of an Odin Project.
+I'm no Rails Master, so do not take this walkthrough as gospel.
+If you see any errors or something that is incorrect, please feel free to contact me in the comments.
 </div>

 Basic Steps: